d12frosted/elpa-mirror/gnu/urgrep-readme.txt

 etc. You can make Xref use Urgrep to generate its search command by loading `urgrep-xref.el`.

+### Using with `outline-minor-mode`

+Inside of Urgrep buffers, you can enable `outline-minor-mode`.
+This will let you toggle the visibility of each file's results.

 ### Using with Eshell

 In Eshell buffers, you can call `urgrep` much like you'd call any command-line